Vettabase/mariadb-columnstore-docker/README.md

     docker run -d minio/minio
     docker run -d -e S3_X -e S3_Y -e S3_Z vettadock/mariadb-columnstore-docker

+## Environment Variables

+* USE_S3_STORAGE, set to non-empty value to configure MariaDB Columnstore for use with S3.
+* CROSS_ENGINE_USERNAME, use a different username for the Cross Engine Join user, configured in Columnstore.
+* CROSS_ENGINE_PASSWORD, use a different password from the randomly generated one for the Cross Engine Join user, configured in Columnstore.

 TO DO:

 * Show how to use a Docker network